input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 have to directly observe the mainchain too, while not all mainchain nodes have to follow sidechains.
 Sidechains participating in a cross-chain verification configuration will follow a similar relationship:
-- Cross verified sidechain does not need to have directly observe the verifier chain(s)
+- A cross verified sidechain does not need to directly observe verifier chain(s)
 - Cross verifier sidechain(s) will have to observe the verified chain